-Under the requirements of the State Records Act 2000, Gold Corporation is obliged to report on its compliance with the Act and communicate this in its annual report.
-In April 2007, the organisation received an approved status from the State Records Office.
-The efficiency and effectiveness of Gold Corporation's current record keeping plan was revised and approved in April 2011.
+Under the requirements of the State Records Act 2000, Gold Corporation is obliged to report on its conduct in compliance with the Act, and communicate this in its annual report.
+In April 2011, the State Records Office reaffirmed its approval of Gold Corporations compliance with the Act.
+The efficiency and effectiveness of Gold Corporation's current Record Keeping Plan have been revised and approved, current to April 2016.

-Gold Corporation also reports on its record keeping training programme and its effectiveness and efficiency.
-Introductory sessions are offered to all relevant new staff which includes their individual responsibilities under the Act.
-Relevant staff then receive one-on-one training in the use of the organisation's electronic document and records management system.
-Additional training sessions are offered on an ad hoc basis or when an assessment of the current programme determines the need for changes to the programme.
+Gold Corporation reports on its record keeping training programme and its effectiveness and efficiency.
+Mandatory Record Keeping training sessions are supplied to relevant new staff which includes their individual responsibilities under the Act.
+Relevant staff then receive training in the use of the organisation's electronic document and records management system.
+Additional training sessions are offered on an as needs basis.
 All inductions and training programmes are reinforced by manuals, policies and procedures.
+The programme is regularly assessed for compliance with both legislation and Gold Corporation's Quality Management system.